explainers-by-googlers/partitioned-popins/README.md

 This API is only available in secure contexts and can only open secure contexts.
 Attempting to navigate/redirect a popin to an insecure context will fail.

+The popin can navigate/redirect, but will always be partitioned as though it was embeded as an iframe in the opener.

 User interaction is required to open the popin.
 Without user interaction the popin will be blocked and an error will be thrown when calling `window.open`.
 This is important to prevent short-lived popins from being opened and immediately grabbing auto-fill information to nearly-silently complete login without user consent.